alt-design/Alt-AI-Addon/README.md

 # Alt AI Addon - BETA

-> AI-powered content assistance for Statamic Bard using OpenAI
+> AI-powered content assistance for Bard & Other bits using OpenAI

 ## Features